Contactless sensing and contactfree identification: Trends, Devices and systems

 RFID enabled identity cards is very widely used to enter offices and secure places.
 The problem with this RFID ID cards, any person carrying this card can gain access.
 Again that's where face recognition and voice recognition or any such biometric ID verification comes in.

 Infrared temperature sensing based motion and human presence sensors: The presence of human body can be remotely sensed using a device with infrared receiver.
-With the combination of face recognition and infrared sensors, presence of humans can be confirmed and identified.
+With the combination of face recognition and infrared sensors a presence of human can be confirmed and identified.
 Infrared sensors also enable to determine if the person is having fever by checking the body temperature remotely using these IR sensors.
 There are plenty of IR sensors available in the market both from high-end manufacturers to low-cost sensor suppliers.
 These IR sensors alone may fail to differentiate between objects and human body if the temperature is same.
 That's where other combination of biometric sensors are required to identify more accurately.

-Analog semiconductor suppliers such as Maxim, Melexis and an Panasonic along with sensor manufacturers such as Omron, Honeywell, Amphenol, Omnivision are some of the suppliers in this market.
+Most of the analog semiconductor suppliers such as Maxim, Melexis and an Panasonic along with sensor manufacturers such as Omron, Honeywell, Amphenol, Omnivision are some of the suppliers in this market.
 Some of prducts to suggest include MAX44006 from Maxim, ZTP-135SR from Amphenol, SS series from Kemet, T-90 Series from Dexter, AK9750 human detection IR sensor module from AKM and D6T from Omron.
 ST Microelectronics supplies range of Time of Flight proximity and ranging sensors which are slightly different from other IR sensors.

 To be continued..
 With more on face and voice recognition solutions in the next article.